Kentico/xperience-by-kentico-email-builder-starter-kit/README.md

 7. Use the components in **Email Builder**.
 - Navigate to an **Email Channel** configuration in your **Xperience by Kentico** administration UI.
 - Create a new email by pressing **NEW EMAIL**.
-- Fill out the email's attributes and specify a content type that you have registered to make the `ProductEmailTemplate` available.
+- Fill out the email's attributes and specify a content type that you have registered to make the `EmailBuilderStarterKitTemplate` available.
 - Press **CONTINUE** and select the **Mjml starter kit template**.
 - Fill out the content of your email and press **SAVE**.
 - Go to the **Email Builder** section.